By Hubert Rampersad, Ph.D.

 - Influencing the external auditors to express an audit opinion inconsistent with reality.

-All the above mentioned organizations have comprehensive corporate governance codes in place, implemented by left brain Big Four accountancy firms and large law firms and advised by top Harvard Law School professors, which apparently are not working at all.
+All the above mentioned organizations have comprehensive corporate governance codes in place, implemented by some left brain accountancy firms and large law firms and advised by top Harvard Law School professors, which apparently are not working at all.
 They made things worse and created a stable basis for more corruption.

 Unethical behavior of top-executives, poor ethical leadership, lack of personal integrity, mismanagement, fraud, corruption, and violating corporate governance codes are the main contributors towards most of these scandals.
 The human element represented by the directors and employees is the major cause of the mentioned failures.
 Especially unethical behavior of leaders is the main cause of bankruptcy and financial failures.
 Remember what Alan Greenspan, Former Chairman of the Board of Governors of the US Federal Reserve System, said: “Our market system depends critically on trust—trust in the world of our colleagues and trust in the world of those with whom we do business….
 I am saying that the state of corporate governance to a very large extent reflects the character of the CEO.”